-Clarifying shampoos are a type of deep cleansers that reinvigorate your scalp and make your hair light and shiny.
-They deeply cleanse the scalp and remove excess oil, sebum, build-up, dirt, pollution, grime, and product residue.
+Clarifying shampoos are a type of deep cleanser that reinvigorates your scalp and makes your hair light and shiny.
+These shampoos deeply cleanse the scalp and remove excess oil, dirt, pollution, grime, and product residue.
 These impurities can otherwise affect scalp health and lead to serious hair and scalp issues.

 Some hair types get greasy very quickly, making hair strands feel weighed down.
 A clarifying shampoo refreshes the scalp and leaves you with clean and beautiful hair.
 We hope that you got the answer to the question, “What is a clarifying shampoo?”
 Now let’s learn about the benefits of washing your hair with a clarifying shampoo and how you can add it to your daily hair care regimen.

 In This Article

 What Are Clarifying Shampoos?

 Clarifying shampoos contain a high percentage of strong cleansing agents that cut through the dirt, sebum, mineral deposits, and hair product residue on your scalp, leaving it squeaky clean.
 They mainly contain sulfates (both lauryl and laureth).